SquareBracketAssociates/BuildingApplicationWithSpec2/Chapters/LayoutContruction/Layout.md

 Note that the possibility of defining a class-side accessor e.g. `defaultLayout` will remain for those who prefer it.

-This new design reflects the dynamic nature of layouts in Spec2, and the fact that you can compose them using presenter instances directly, not forcing you to declare subpresenters in instance variables upfront and then use their names as it was done in Spec 1.0.
+This new design reflects the dynamic nature of layouts in Spec, and the fact that you can compose them using presenter instances directly, not forcing you to declare subpresenters in instance variables upfront and then use their names as it was done in Spec 1.0.
 It is, however, possible that there are cases where you want a layout "template"... so you still can do it.